sho-87/rok-talents/CONTRIBUTING.md

 **Important:** the changes go *live* as soon as anything is pushed to the `master` branch and the GitHub action succeeds!
 As a result, make sure you test locally and first push to the `develop` branch for testing.
 Make sure the site works before anything touches `master`.

+I strongly recommend:

+1. Work in the `develop` branch
+2. When ready, *fast forward* `master` to `develop` (no merge commits)
-I strongly recommend to work in the `develop` branch, and when ready, merge into `master`.
-Then, push both branches to GitHub for deployment.
+3. Then, push both branches to GitHub for deployment

 A second GitHub action exists for automatic release tagging.
 Whenever a commit is tagged with `vx.x.x` (e.g. `v1.9.0`), an action will trigger that creates an automatic release on GitHub.